jondwoo/sermon-update/readME.md

 * Check requirements.txt for dependencies

 TODO:
+* change update last sermon to update all sermons
 * send alert for missing sermon fields
-* when ran, script should check all incomplete sermons to see if new fields available